scala notes

 - covariant(

-), nonvariant - In a purely functional word, many types are natureally covariant.
++), contravariant(-), nonvariant - In a purely functional word, many types are natureally covariant.
 However, the situation changes once you introduce mutable data.
 In fact, if a generic parameter type appears as the type of a method parameter, the containing class or trait may not be covariant in that type parameter.

 - In scala, arrays are nonvariant. you could cast an array of

-`val a1 = Array("abc") val a2: Array[Object] = a1.asInstanceOf[Array[Object]] `
+Ts to an array of any supertype ofT`val a1 = Array("abc") val a2: Array[Object] = a1.asInstanceOf[Array[Object]] ` - lower bound

 `class Queue[T](private val leading: List[T],